skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 ## Timing Estimates<a name="estimates"></a>

-Below is the time estimate of some time-consuming activities
+Below is the time estimate for some time-consuming activities

 -   Creation of .ISO on Windows NFS mount :3 hrs to create 1\*400 GB .ISO

 Best approach is to create 4 .ISO file on parallel sessions (takes around 5 hrs)

--   Copy of file from Windows to Data Box SMB drive: 1\*400 Gb file took 1 hr 45 mins.
+-   Copy of file from Windows to Data Box SMB drive: 1\*400 Gb file took 1 hr 45 mins

-Running 2 parallel copy gave best speed in our tests
+Running 2 parallel copy gave the best speed in our tests

--   Copy file from blob to Windows: 2\*400 GB files copy in parallel took 2 hrs 30 mins.
+-   Copy file from blob to Windows: 2\*400 GB files copy in parallel took 2 hrs 30 mins

--   FTP from Windows VM to IBM i target LPAR (same environment): 1\*400 GB files in parallel took 1 hr 10 mins.
+-   FTP from Windows VM to IBM i target LPAR (same environment): 1\*400 GB files in parallel took 1 hr 10 mins

 Parallel FTP did not increase the overall speed, ensure that the IBM i FTP parameters are tuned to give best transfer speed.